Online Consultation

 • Bloating

-• Fullness or heaviness in stomach
+• Fullness or heaviness in the stomach

 Hysterectomy is the permanent solution to these problems but you can’t conceive after hysterectomy.

 For other conditions — including fibroids, endometriosis and uterine prolapse — you may be able to try less invasive treatments first.
-There are risks of hysterectomy like infection after the surgery, blood clots, excessive bleeding, early menopause.
+There are risks of hysterectomy like infection after the surgery, blood clots, excessive bleeding, and early menopause.

 Treatment